DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/ChartIntegration/description.md

 PivotGrid allows you to integrate the [Chart](/Documentation/ApiReference/UI_Components/dxChart/) component to visualize data.
 Do the following to configure components integration:

 ## Bind the Chart to the PivotGrid
 To bind these two components, create a Chart and pass its instance as the first agument to the [bindChart(chart, integrationOptions)](/Documentation/ApiReference/UI_Components/dxPivotGrid/Methods/#bindChartchart_integrationOptions) method.
+You can call the **bindChart(chart, integrationOptions)** method at any point of your application.
+In this demo, we call this method in the main function and use [instances](/Documentation/ApiReference/UI_Components/dxChart/Methods/#instance) to bind the components.

-In this case, PivotGrid passes all field data to the Chart.
+If you use only the first argument and omit **integrationOtpionss**, PivotGrid passes all field data to the Chart.
 Row field values form chart [series](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/), and column field values form [arguments](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/).
 The Chart displays values of each data field on a separate [value axis](/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/).
 If you need to customize the resulting chart, use  the second argument of the **bindChart(chart, integrationOptions)**.

 ## Convert PivotGrid Fields to Chart Series
 The second argument of the **bindChart(chart, integrationOptions)** method allows you to customize the Chart.
 Use the fields of the **integrationOptions** object to configure chart's content, behavior, and appearance.
 The following fields allow you to customize the behavior: